-Should you invite someone external to the event for a performance or talk, please fill in a 'external speaker form' and send to [email protected].
+Should you invite someone external to the event for a performance or talk, please fill in an external speaker form and send to [email protected].
 An event cannot go ahead until the venue booking and the external speaker request have been approved.

 Things to consider when booking a room